grumpypenny/sentiment-analysis-and-music-generation/README.md

 ### Saving and Loading Models ###

-All the code saves and loads the models in such a way that they can resume training AND also provide predictions.
+All the code saves and loads the models in such a way that they can resume training and provide predictions.
 All models are saved under the `Models` folder.

 The convention we used is we save the model as `<model_name>-<number of epochs>`.
-For example if we train a model named `example` for 20 epochs, `example-20.pth` will be the filename its saved as.
+For example, if we train a model named `example` for 20 epochs, `example-20.pth` will be the filename its saved as.

 ### Sentiment Analysis Model ###